porterjamesj/website/content/blog/wedding-videobooth.md

-Title: Creating a magical videobooth for our friends' wedding
+Title: Creating a magical videobooth for a wedding
-Date: 2018-10-14
+Date: 2019-08-30
 Slug: wedding-videobooth
 Summary: Some technical and aesthetic notes about building a surprise for the wedding of some friends
-Status: draft

 <!-- This is a hack to prevent video elements from making the page -->
 <!-- jump in Firefox. -->